OpenRobot/Pokeconomy-OLD/README.md

 # Pokeconomy
-A discord economy bot that has Pokémon!
+A Discord economy bot that has Pokémon!